Department of Germanic and Slavic Languages and Literatures (GRAD)

 Transfer Credit

 Students coming in with an M.A. in German may, at the discretion of the directors of graduate studies, receive credit for coursework completed at their previous institution.
-A maximum of four courses can be remitted, and decisions about credit for prior coursework will be made at the end of the students' first year in the Carolina–Duke graduate program.
+Decisions about credit for prior coursework will be made at the end of the students' first year in the Carolina–Duke graduate program.

 Reviews, Examinations, Dissertation